Last Updated on November 5, 2023

 This is easy enough.
-Our constitution modifiers often dictate things relating to our health and well-being, so it makes sense that it would come into play here.
 A character with a high Con modifier of +4 would be able to hold their breath for 5 minutes, an impressive feat by any means.

 Of course, you’ll notice that there aren’t harsh penalties for having a poor constitution score.
 Whether your modifier is -1 or -4, you’ll still be able to hold your breath for 30 seconds.